 - At Perryfields we are fortunate to have a well resourced library where children from all classes are able to borrow both fiction and non-fiction books to read at home.
-Each term teachers also borrow topic and literacy loans from the School Library Service linked to the year group themes. - Reading is taught through a cross curricular approach using the 'Power of Reading' project. - Each class has an author focus and themed book corners. - Each week opportunities for shared reading, guided reading and independent reading are planned. - Across the school the 'Letters and Sounds' phonics programme is taught systematically during daily sessions. - Parents are actively encouraged to support their child's reading.
-Reading workshops are held to equip parents/carers have the necessary skills to support their children. - Parents are made aware of their child's reading target (the next step to improve reading) which is stuck into their reading diaries. - We encourage children to read a variety of material, e.g. comics, atlases, brochures, talking books and internet.
+Each term teachers also borrow topic and literacy loans from the School Library Service linked to the year group themes. - Reading is taught through a cross curricular approach using the 'Power of Reading' project.
+Children are exposed to high quality texts in all forms. - Each class has an author focus and themed book corners. - Each week opportunities for shared reading, guided reading and independent reading are planned. - Across the school the 'Letters and Sounds' phonics programme is taught systematically during daily sessions. - Parents are actively encouraged to support their child's reading.
+Reading workshops are held to equip parents/carers with the necessary skills to support their children.